Oyster sauce is a popular ingredient in a lot of Asian dishes that obviously isn’t vegan.

 Vegan Substitutes for Oyster Sauce

 These are the best substitutes you’ll find, but none really do the job perfectly.
+You can use them in a 1:1 ratio in any recipe that calls for oyster sauce.

 1. Mushroom-Based Soy Sauce